ilesinge/osc2hue/README.md

 # Discovering Hue bridges...
 # Found Hue bridge at 192.168.1.74
 # 🔗 Press the link button on your Hue bridge now...
-#    You have 30 seconds to press the button
 # ✅ Authentication successful!
 # Configuration saved with new API key
 ```